freeman-lab/station/README.md

 ### initializing

-if you have an existing spark context you can use it
+If you have an existing `SparkContext` you can use it
 ```python
 station.start(sc)
 ```